jsueprez/blockchain-developer-bootcamp-final-project/README.md

 ## Deployed version url:

 ### Future implementation
-Criollo will provide a MarketPLace where the token owners can trade their assets.
+- Criollo will provide a MarketPLace where the token owners can trade their assets.
-Criollo will let any user mint a digital asset and afterward transfer it as a gift(NFT + chocolate) Allow the user to introduce a shipping addres.
+- Criollo will let any user mint a digital asset and afterward transfer it as a gift(NFT + chocolate)
+- Allow the user to introduce a shipping addres.
+- more ideas coming...

 ### Prerequisites
 - Node.js >= v14
 - Truffle and Ganache
 - `git checkout master`

 ### Contracts
 - Run `npm install` in project root to install Truffle build and smart contract dependencies
 - Run local testnet in port `7545` with an Ethereum client, e.g. Ganache
 - `truffle migrate --network development`